Novatechltd/slate/source/includes/_errors.md

 }
 ```

-> If the error relates to JSON Objects failing validation i.e a field is too long or has an invalid quantity then the JSON will be structed like this:
+> If the error relates to JSON Objects failing validation i.e. a field is too long or has an invalid quantity then the JSON will be structured like this:

 ```json
 {